Quantization for LLM: A HW/SW Co-Design Perspective

 For example, at 4-bit quantization, you might have seen some papers using a format called E1M2, which has the set of quantization values \(\pm\{\,0,\, 0.25,\, 0.5,\, 0.75,\, 1,\, 1.25,\, 1.5,\, 1.75\,\}\).
 This is actually equivalent to INT4 quantization with the set of values \(\pm\{\,0,\, 1,\, 2,\, 3,\, 4,\, 5,\, 6,\, 7\,\}\).

-To understand the hardware implication of these two approaches, we can break down the hardware cost into two parts: memory footprint and computational efficiency.
+To understand the hardware implication of these two approaches, we can break down the hardware cost into two parts: memory and computation.
 The memory can be quantified as the total number of bytes required to store weights, inputs, and outputs.
 Accordingly, the memory costs of baseline and quantized GEMMs are:

 \[\begin{aligned} \text{Baseline:} & \ \ 2MK + 2KN + 4MN \\ \text{Quantized:} & \ \ MK + KN + 4MN \end{aligned}\]